MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 ---
-title: Troubleshoot network filter extension (NetExt) issues in Microsoft Defender for Endpoint on Mac
+title: Troubleshoot Network Extension issues in Microsoft Defender for Endpoint on Mac
 description: Learn how to troubleshoot issues with the network filter extension (NetExt) that's installed as part of Microsoft Defender for Endpoint on macOS. ms.service: defender-endpoint
 author: denisebmsft